The Advent of Double Wyrmprints

 Swords have two focal points: Force Strikes and Crit.
 Gifted with The Shining Overlord, Sword users can play towards their Dragon Haste Co-Ability and free up Slot 2 for a non-Skill Damage pick.

-Resounding Rendition can replace TSO for content that involves little to no Transformations.
+Resounding Rendition can replace TSO for content that involves little to no Shapeshifts.

 Although their swings are relatively sluggish, Axes enjoy a 4% base Crit Rate, double those of other weapon classes.
 The above pair is viable on every Axe user for most content, maximizing both Skill Damage and Crit aspects.

 Although comparable to Daggers with their rapid attack rate, Bows rely on their range rather than mobility.
 With Forest Bonds, many Bow users can employ the 4 combo + FS sequence, then use their primary Skill to cancel the Force Strike animation.
 For high-pressure content, Slot 2 can be replaced with a %STR Wyrmprint.

 The most Skill-oriented of weapon classes, Wands want to keep basic attack chains as concise as possible.
 United by One Vision especially enables crisp sequences like 5 combo + 5 combo into Skill 1, followed by 5 combo + FS into another Skill 1.
 Because of their relative safety, Wand kits generally grant bonuses for staying healthy, allowing talented players to run Evening of Luxury for maximum damage.

 Staves as a whole want to play to their role by optimizing Recovery Potency and Skill Haste.
 The single exception to this rule is Heinwald, who has no problem running Skill Damage or Buff time, depending on the preferred playstyle.